iamtiagogalvao/dye.js/README.md

 - npm >=8.19.2
 - node >=16.17.0
+- Works in any modern browser

 ## Usage

+Just apply the property "dye" to any regular HTML element and see the magic happen.

 ```sh
 <p dye>This element will change color depending on self or the parent background color</p>